Testing the Presence of Implicit Hiring Quotas with Application to German Universities: Method

 \subsection{Testable predictions}

-If the distribution of female faculty across departments is random and depends only on the overall discipline probability $p_s$, we would like to make testable statements about the deviations of the observed number of departments with $z$ female faculty in discipline $s$ $H_{zs}$ from their expected value.
+If the distribution of female faculty across departments is gender-blind and depends only on the overall discipline probability $p_s$, I would like to make testable statements about the deviations of the observed number of departments with $z$ female faculty from their expected value.
 Let $z$ denote the number of women in each department, e.g., $z=0$ denotes zero women department, $z=1$ denotes one-woman department.